ietf/tao/Tao.md

 | Transport (tsv)                        | Transport for large volumes of traffic at potentially high bandwidths.                                      |

 Because the IESG is reviewing all Internet-Drafts before they become RFCs, Area Directors have quite a bit of influence.
 Some people therefore shy away from directly engaging with Area Directors, whereas they can be an important resource and help you find the person or the answer that your looking for.
 At the meeting they might be very busy.
-Planning ahead to schedule a meeting or to find time at the Newcomers Meet and Greet is a great way to get in touch.
-Email before or after a meeting is effective as well.
+Email to schedule a meeting is a great way to get in touch.
+Emailing with the actual question before or after a meeting is effective as well.

 The ADs for a particular Area are expected to know more about the combined work of the WGs in that Area than anyone else.
 This is because the ADs actively follow the working groups for which they are responsible and assist working groups and chairs with charter and milestone reviews.
 The entire IESG reviews each Internet-Draft that is proposed to become an RFC and should be aware of general trends that can be gleaned from the collective work products of the IETF.
 As part of the document reviews, ADs place ballots that may contain comments on documents.
-The AD enters a position that may be YES, No OBJECTION, DISCUSS, ABSTAIN, or RECUSE as the result of their review.
+The AD enters a position that may be YES, NO OBJECTION, DISCUSS, ABSTAIN, or RECUSE as the result of their review.
 Any AD may record a "DISCUSS" ballot position against a draft if he or she has serious concerns and would like to discuss these concerns.
-If these concerns cannot be resolved by discussion, an override procedure is defined such that at least two IESG members must express concerns before a draft can be blocked from moving forward.
-These procedures help provide balance in reviews for publication and ensure that an AD's "pet project" doesn't make it onto the standards track if it will have a negative effect on the rest of the IETF protocols.
-The override procedure helps prevent an AD's "pet peeve" from indefinitely blocking something.
+It is quite common for documents to be approved with one or two "YES" ballots, and the majority of the remaining IESG balloting "NO OBJECTION.".

 This is not to say that the IESG never wields power.
 When the IESG sees a Working Group veering from its charter, or when a WG asks the IESG to make the WG's badly designed protocol a standard, the IESG will act.
 In fact, because of its high workload, the IESG usually moves in a reactive fashion.
 It eventually approves most WG requests for Internet-Drafts to become RFCs, and usually only steps in when something has gone very wrong.
 Another way to think about this is that the ADs are selected to think, not to just run the process.
 The quality of the IETF standards comes both from the review they get in the Working Groups and the scrutiny that the WG review gets from the ADs.